structr/structr/structr-app/src/main/resources/structr/docs/5-API Reference/2-Functions.md

 ## hasError()
-Allows checking if an error occurred in the scripting context.
+Allows checking if an error has been raised in the scripting context.
 ### Signatures

 ```